VivekReddy98/Anomaly_Detection/README.md

 3) Similarity Scores will be writen to results/dataset/* folder under the name time_series_g_epsilon.txt.
 4) Anomalous Similarities and Anomalous Timestamps are also stored in the same folder.
 5) As per the requirements time series data in also outputted by the name "dataset_time_series.txt" in the project root directory.
+6) The Plots of Similarity Scores vs Time-Stamp has been documented in P4_report